lenasimine/mc4chem/README.md

 # mc4chem
 minecraft minigames for chemistry

 This is our first minecraft minigame developed by McGill MC4Chem science outreach team.
-This one is aimed at undergraduates taking physical chemistry
+This one is aimed at undergraduates taking physical chemistry.
 We hope this map will make your prep for the final a little funner!

 Just download ZIP (Code --> Download ZIP), upzip, move the world folder to your 'saves', launch 1.17-ish version of MC Java edition and see how far you get!